 • Experiencing withdrawal symptoms when the effect of alcohol wears off

-The NIAAA assesses the level of AUD a person is experiencing based on how many symptoms they exhibit:
+Developing any number of the above symptoms is concerning and may indicate treatment for alcohol use or abuse is necessary.
+The NIAAA assesses the degree of AUD a person is experiencing based on how many symptoms they exhibit:

 • Mild.
 Two to three symptoms